Info & Rules

 Individual event results

-If time allows, the event organizer can set up lower bracket finals for the eliminated riders, if there is no time to run the lower bracket finals, the positions will be determined by their time trial results.
+If time allows, the event organizer can set up lower bracket finals for the eliminated riders, if there is no time to run the lower bracket finals, the positions will be determined by their qualifying round results.

 There are two options for those rankings:

-If you have the time at the event you should set up races to determine position 5 - 16.
+If there is time at the event, races will be set up to determine position 5 to 16.

 In the quarter finals there are 8 people eliminated.